-	The links page of this website can be found here.
-This shows some useful links to helpful sites from around the web.
+Our links page has some useful links to helpful sites from around the web.

 Supporting Trans*, Gender Variant or Non-Binary children

-Over the last 10 years we have seen an increase in the number of Trans*, Gender Variant or Non-Binary young people contacting us for support.
+Over the last 10 years we have seen an increase in the number of Trans*, Gender Variant or Non-Binary young people and parents contacting us for information and support .

 We understand the complexities and challenges faced by Trans*, Gender Variant or Non-Binary young people and their parents/carers and families.

-In response to this we are in the process of establishing TRANS* FAMILIES – a support group for the parents / carers 0f Trans*, Gender Variant or Non-Binary children under 13 years.
+In response to this we have established our TRANS* FAMILIES – support group for the parents / carers 0f Trans*, Gender Variant or Non-Binary children under 18 years.